 Overview of the Georgia Court of Appeals

-As the intermediate appellate court in Georgia, the Court of Appeals is responsible for reviewing appeals arising from the state’s courts.
+As the intermediate appellate court in Georgia, the Court of Appeals is responsible for reviewing appeals from the state’s courts.

 Jurisdiction of the Court of Appeals of Georgia

 All cases, except those involving constitutional questions, murder, and habeas corpus cases, fall under the Court of Appeals’ statewide appellate jurisdiction.
 The decisions made by the Court of Appeals are binding on all courts in Georgia (apart from the Supreme Court).
 Sometimes, the Court of Appeals may certify legal questions to the Supreme Court.

 What Does the Georgia Court of Appeals Do?